Skip to main content

 How insurers underwrite psychologist applications

-Registered psychologists are recognised by most panel insurers as a degree-qualified professional category, with the same occupational class as qualified medical practitioners on several adviser guides.
-Several panel insurers reserve their highest-tier classifications for select health professions requiring registration with a professional or government body, which generally translates into longer benefit periods, more flexible TPD definitions, and higher uncapped sums insured.
-Sub-specialty rarely changes the underwriting outcome: clinical, counselling, forensic, educational, developmental, organisational, sports, and community psychologists are typically grouped together as a single occupational tier on the published lists that distinguish them.
-AHPRA registration as a psychologist (general or area-of-practice endorsed) is the baseline expectation for top-tier categorisation, registrars and provisional psychologists are typically assessed against their current scope.
-Mental health disclosure is one of the more important parts of the application for this profession, given that vicarious trauma, compassion fatigue, and burnout are recognised occupational hazards of clinical practice.
-Panel insurers have explicit underwriting guidelines for depression, anxiety, and stress, with Life and Critical Illness assessment usually less stringent than the assessment for TPD and Income Protection.
-Private-practice psychologists also need to consider how insurable income is calculated for variable session-based earnings.
+Registered psychologists are recognised as a degree-qualified professional category by most insurers on our panel, and several place them in the same favourable tier as qualified medical practitioners.
+In practice that usually means longer income protection benefit periods, more flexible disability definitions, and generous sums insured.
+Your area of practice rarely changes the outcome: clinical, counselling, forensic, educational, developmental, organisational, sports, and community psychologists are generally grouped together.
+Registration with the Psychology Board of Australia is the normal basis for top-tier treatment, and provisional or registrar psychologists are usually assessed against their current scope of practice.
+Mental health disclosure is one of the more important parts of the application for this profession, because vicarious trauma, compassion fatigue, and burnout are recognised hazards of clinical work.
+Insurers have clear guidelines for depression, anxiety, and stress, and the assessment for life and trauma cover is usually more straightforward than the assessment for disability and income protection.
+Private-practice psychologists also need to think about how income is worked out when earnings vary from session to session.

 How the 9-insurer panel treats psychologists